Mohamedamin-Mohamed/Connect-FourGUI/README.md

 # Connect-FourGUI
+The Connect Four GUI App is a Java-based graphical user interface (GUI) application that allows users to play the classic game of Connect Four.
+The game follows the traditional rules, where two players take turns dropping colored discs into a grid, aiming to form a horizontal, vertical, or diagonal line of four discs of their color.

+Features of the App are;

+Interactive GUI: The application provides a user-friendly graphical interface where players can click on the grid to place their discs and see the game board visually updated.

+Turn-based Gameplay: The game enforces turn-based gameplay, allowing each player to take their turn by clicking on the desired column to drop their disc.

+Win Detection: The app automatically detects when a player has won the game by connecting four discs in a row and displays a victory message.

+Draw Detection: The app detects if the game ends in a draw when all cells are filled, without any player achieving a winning combination.

+Play Again Option: After the game ends, the app prompts the user to choose whether they want to play again.
+If selected, a new game starts with the game board reset.
+If not, the application can be closed.

+Contributions to the project are welcome.
+If you find any bugs or want to suggest new features, please create an issue or submit a pull request.
 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.